How do I get a marriage license?

 - The marital status of each party.

-- Whether either party was married previously, and the date and place of each death or judicial determination that ended any former marriage (to include a copy of any divorce decree).
+- Whether either party was married previously, and the date and place of each death or judicial determination that ended any former marriage (bring divorce decrees or court orders from ALL previous marriages).

 - The social security number of each party. (note: this will be kept in a secure area of the computer and will not be made available for public inspection)